Eco-Flow/excon/README.md

 It works with any set of species that have a genome (fasta) and annotation (gff) file.
 (minimum of 5 species ideally up to around 15).

-As well as running CAFE, you can also run GO enrichment analysis (with user-provided GO files, or with go files semi-automaticcaly downloaded from Ensembl biomart).
+As well as running CAFE, you can also run GO enrichment analysis (with user-provided GO files, or with GO files semi-automatically downloaded from Ensembl biomart).
 This will check what GO terms are associated with expanded or contracted gene sets.

 The general pipeline logic is as follows:

 * Downloads the genome and gene annotation files from NCBI `[DOWNLOAD]`.
+  - Or you provide your own genomes/annotations
 * Extract longest protein fasta sequences `[GFFREAD]`.
 * Finds orthologous genes `[ORTHOFINDER_CAFE]`.
 * Runs cafe analysis on the output of orthofinder `[CAFE]`.